Request a dropped kerb for a driveway

-A vehicle crossing or dropped kerb is a section of pavement or verge which is sloped to allow access to a property by vehicles from the road.
+A dropped kerb also known as a vehicle crossing is a section of pavement or verge which is sloped to allow access.

-Only contractors who are accredited under the New Roads and Street Works Act 1991 can install vehicle crossings.
+Only contractors who are accredited under the New Roads and Street Works Act 1991 can install them.

-If the vehicle crossing is for 3 or more residential properties or a commercial property you will need to apply for a Section 184 Licence.
+If the dropped kerb is for 3 or more residential properties or a commercial property you will need to apply for a Section 184 Licence.

 Make sure you read our vehicle crossing guidance before you contact us.